-While India-China border conflict has worsened with Beijing deploying additional troops along the Line of Actual Control in Ladakh, it is no coincidence that India’s open boundary neighbour – Nepal has also been build up pressure against New Delhi at the same time.
+While the India-China border conflict has worsened with Beijing deploying additional troops along the Line of Actual Control in Ladakh, it is no coincidence that India’s open boundary neighbor – Nepal has also been building up pressure against New Delhi at the same time.

-Experts talking to EurAsian Times have been raising alarm bells over simultaneous timing of Indo-China’s military disputes together with India-Nepal’s border disputes that both picked pace in early May.
+Experts talking to EurAsian Times have been raising alarm bells over the simultaneous timing of India-China and India-Nepal border dispute, both of that gained momentum in early May.

 Background of the Conflicts